rikurauhala/fullstack/exercises/part12/README.md

 # Part 12

-See part 13 submissions in [this repository](https://github.com/rikurauhala/part12-containers-applications).
+See part 12 submissions in [this repository](https://github.com/rikurauhala/part12-containers-applications).
+Exercises 12.21 and 12.22 [here](./bloglist).

 ## Hours